-Boston stands out for studying English over other cities, mainly for being a place full of prestigious higher-education institutions, museums, historical sites, delicious cuisine, and fun activities you can enjoy.
+Boston stands out for studying English over other cities in The United States, mainly for being a place full of prestigious higher-education institutions, museums, historical sites, delicious cuisine, and fun activities you can enjoy.
 As the home for world-renowned universities, this city is perfect for networking with other students and fellow professionals from different areas.
 Boston is also close to other important cities such as Cambridge, Philadelphia and New York.

 The city of Boston has English programs for all ages and budgets.
 We suggest that you read this page and click on each language school you think is a good option.
 All universities and language institutes listed here offer English programs that allow you to apply for a student visa.
 Most of the programs are also available for citizens and residents in full-time or part-time options.